marine9007/marine9007/README.md

 # Status:
 - 🔭 I’m currently working on ...
-Terraform
+Terraform, AKS deployments
 - 🌱 I’m currently learning ... on the fly, iteratively!
-- 👯 I’m looking to collaborate on ... anything...
+- 👯 I’m looking to collaborate on ... anything, it's all pretty easy!

 <!--
 **marine9007/marine9007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.